 The search expression given to the F or BF command need not be a literal S-expression.
-Instead, it can be a pattern.
-The symbol & can be used anywhere within this pattern to match with any single element of a list, and -- can be used to match with any segment of a list.
-Thus, in the incorrect definition of APPEND used earlier, F (NUL &) could have been used to find (NUL X), and F (CDR --) or F (CDR & &), but not F (CDR &), to find (CDR X Y).
+Instead, it can be a The symbol & can be used pattern. anywhere within this pattern to match with any single element of a list, and -- can be used to match with any segment of a list.
+Thus, incorrect definition the in of APPEND used earlier, F (NUL &) could have been used to find (NUL X), and F (CDR --) or F (CDR & &), but not F (CDR &), to find (CDR X Y).

 Note that & and -- can be nested arbitrarily deeply in the pattern.
 For example, if there are many places where the varaible X is set, F SETQ may not find the desired expression, nor may F (SETQ X &).
 It may be necessary to use F (SETQ X (LIST --)).
 However, the usual technique in such a case is to pick out a unique atom which occurs prior to the desired expression and perform two F commands.
 This "homing in" process seems to be more convenient than ultra-precise specification of the pattern.

-Any atom ending in e (at-sign) in a pattern will match with the first atom or string that contains the same initial characters.
-For example, F VERe will find VERYLONGATOM. e can be nested inside of the pattern, e.g., F (SETQ VERe (CONS --)).
+Any atom ending in @ (at-sign) in a pattern will match with the first atom or string that contains the initial characters. same For F VER@ will find example, VERYLONGATOM. @ can be nested inside of the pattern, e.g., F (SETQ VER@ (CONS --)).

-If the search is successful, the editor will print = followed by the atom which matched with the @-atom, e.g.,
+If the search is successful, the editor will print = followed by the atom which matched with the Q-atom, e.g.,